 Accurate, catchy translations are a must in an increasingly competitive market, like China.
 Your content can make or break the deal; just think about all the hilariously (and embarrassingly) mistranslated ads in China.

-Localization and translation is not that expensive, what you need to focus on is to find the right language specialists for the job.
+Localisation and translation are not that expensive, what you need to focus on is to find the right language specialists for the job.